MetinUsta/MetinUsta.github.io/posts/grpo-loss-function.md

 [^3]: https://arxiv.org/abs/2402.03300

-### 3. Importance Sampling Ratio × Advantage
+#### 2.1 Importance Sampling Ratio × Advantage

 In the loss function, we multiply the importance sampling ratio by the advantage.
-This operation helps:
+This operation helps to:

 * **Emphasize** the advantage of new trajectories that have become more likely under the updated policy compared to the old policy.
 * **De-emphasize** the advantage of new trajectories that have already become less likely compared to the old policy.

 In simpler terms:

-* If our current policy already assigns a lower probability to a token than the old policy, the advantage should have less impact on the update.
+* If our current policy already assigns a **lower probability** to a token than the old policy, the advantage **should have less impact** on the update.
-* If our current policy assigns a higher probability to a token, we should take the advantage more seriously when adjusting the trajectory.
+* If our current policy assigns a **higher probability** to a token, we should take the advantage **more seriously** when adjusting the trajectory.

 To understand this better, let's consider the below scenarios: